A non-refundable application fee of $50 must accompany the student’s application for admission.

 Not refundable on or after the first day of the term.

-Not refundable to students who decide not to enroll or who withdraw for any reason during the academic year.
+Not refundable to students who decide not to enroll or who withdraw from the university prior to the conclusion of the add-drop period during their first semester of enrollment.

-Furman will return the unearned portion of federal (Title IV) student aid for any students receiving this aid who withdraw from the University, do not return from an approved leave of absence or extend an approved leave of absence beyond 180 calendar days.
-Title IV funds that may have to be returned include the Pell Grant, Direct Loans, Parent Loans for Undergraduate Students (PLUS), Perkins Loans, Supplemental Educational Opportunity Grant (SEOG) and the Leveraging Educational Assistance Partnership (funds part of the South Carolina Tuition Grant).
+Furman will return the unearned portion of federal (Title IV) student aid for any students receiving this aid who withdraw from the university, do not return from an approved leave of absence or extend an approved leave of absence beyond 180 calendar days.
+Title IV funds that would be returned include the Pell Grant, Direct Loans, Parent Loans for Undergraduate Students (PLUS), Perkins Loans, Supplemental Educational Opportunity Grant (SEOG) and the Leveraging Educational Assistance Partnership (funds part of the South Carolina Tuition Grant).

-The unearned portion of federal Title IV funds is determined by dividing the number of days in the term that have passed as of the date of withdrawal (defined below) by the total number of days in the term.
+The unearned portion of federal Title IV funds is determined by dividing the number of days in the term that have passed as of the date of withdrawal by the total number of days in the term.
 If the withdrawal occurs after 60% of the term has elapsed, no return of Title IV funds is required.
-The Office of Financial Aid calculates the return of Title IV funds using a federally-prescribed formula.
+Financial Aid staff members will calculate the return of Title IV funds using a federally-prescribed formula.

 Funds will be returned in the following order: Direct Unsubsidized Loans, Direct Subsidized Loans, Perkins Loans, and PLUS Loans.
 If funds remain after repaying all loan amounts, the remaining funds are repaid to the Pell Grant and the Supplemental Educational Opportunity Grant programs.